jakubvalenta/video-pi/README.md

 ### Image slideshow

-You can put image files on the USB stick too (even mix video and image files).
+You can put image files on the USB stick too.
 Each image will be shown for **5 seconds**.

+If you put only image files on the USB stick (no video files), an image viewer program will be used to show them.
+Then you can **configure the duration** of each slide by opening the main raspberry menu and going to Graphics > Image Viewer (the one with the purple icon) and then hamburger menu > Preferences > Slideshow.

+### Changing audio volume

+Disconnect your USB stick and then left-click the blue speaker icon on the right side of the top system panel.

-### Audio output
+### Switching between HDMI and 3.5mm jack audio output

-To adjust **audio volume**, disconnect the USB stick and then use the blue icon on the right side of the top system panel.
-Right-click the icon to change whether the **sound will play from HDMI or from the 3.5mm jack**.
+Disconnect your USB stick and then right-click the blue speaker icon on the right side of the top system bar.

 ## FAQ

 ### Video playback is not smooth

-1. Make sure your power supply is strong enough.
+1. Make sure your power supply is strong enough and the USB cable is high quality.
+If either are bad, you will see a gray lower power notification or a yellow lightning icon in the upper right corner of the screen.
 2. Try different encoding options when rendering the video.
 Videos transcoded in VLC with the setting _Video for MPEG4 1080p TV/device_ are tested to play well.